Life Insurance After a Divorce: Everything You Need to Know

 Permanent life insurance includes a cash value account, similar to a savings account.
 The cash value will grow over time, and you can borrow against or withdraw from this value if you decide to surrender or cancel the policy.
 How you divide the cash value may depend on the cash value amount and division requirement.

 Navigating life insurance during and after a divorce requires careful planning and adherence to legal obligations.
-Whether you maintain existing policies, acquire new life insurance to protect alimony and cover child support or divide a policy's cash value, your decisions will have lasting implications for your financial security and that of your dependents.
+Whether you maintain existing policies, acquire new life insurance after divorce to protect alimony and cover child support or divide a policy's cash value, your decisions will have lasting implications for your financial security and that of your dependents.

 bookshelves icon